Student Success Convening

 At the national level, Bill serves as an active contributor to the leadership and successful implementation of three major initiatives.
 First, he is an external facilitator and steering committee member for the HHMI/NAS Mobile Summer Institutes (MoSI) on Scientific Teaching.
 These immersive workshops provide cohorts of faculty from a host institution pedagogical training related to the tenants of scientific teaching.
 The second national effort that he is involved in is the Partnership for Undergraduate Life Science Education (PULSE).
 Bill was selected in 2012 as one of the original 40 PULSE Leadership Fellows by the NSF/NIH/HHMI and he currently serves as the Treasurer for this non-profit organization.
 A major PULSE effort he helped lead was the Pacific Northwest PULSE Community of Practice where 65 teams of administrators and faculty successfully used the tenants of Systems Thinking to implement and assess departmental transformation.
 The third national effort that Bill is a leader in is the AAC&U-Project Kaleidoscope where he serves as a member of the External Advisory Board and a Co-Leader each summer for the AAC&U-PKAL STEM Leadership Institute (SLI).
 During the SLI, Bill and his collaborators use experiential learning, mentoring and coaching to train cohorts of 20 emerging STEM leaders to design and implement transformation efforts at their home institutions.

-Director, Strategic Research and Research Advisory Services
+Director, Research Advisory Services

 Angela Street serves at EAB as a Director in Research Advisory Services.
 She is responsible for research delivery to partners with focus in academic strategy and student success.
 Her expertise is working with 2-year and 4-year institutions to share our research and identified best practices for student and institutional success.